jesseDijkman1/web-app-from-scratch-18-19/week3/README.md

 ---

 ## Description 🧐
 This week was the final week of the course: WAFS (Web app from scratch).
 During this week I worked on the rickAndMorty app.
 The rick and morty app is the final iteration of the apps I made for this course.
 Although I'm not satisfied with it yet, (because I only had a few days) I'm pretty happy with the speed and the way it works.
+For this project I used a routie as my router.

 ### API 🔌
 The rickAndMorty app uses the [rickAndMorty API](https://rickandmortyapi.com/).
 This API is free to use, has a rate limit of 10000 and **doesn't need authentication**.
 The API works really fast in my opinion ⚡️.
-It was a good API to create something with in just a few days.
+It's a good API to create something with, in just a few days.

 ### Assignment 📙
 Make a client side web app based on data from an API.
 The app needs to render an overview and detail page.
 It also needs to include filter and sorting options ❌ (not enough time left).
 Write as much vanilla javascript, no frameworks (react, vue, etc).